-The Head of Student Services will make a preliminary assessment to determine if there is a case to be answered.
+The Director of Student Services will make a preliminary assessment to determine if there is a case to be answered.
 This assessment will be based on one or more of the following:

 - a written statement from the complainant